rahul7rajdn/FlashAttention/CS8803_Proj4_frame-main/Results.md

 - How difficult was it to implement softmax, GEMM, and attention in CUDA?

-- Did you use any AI tools (ChatGPT, Cursor, etc.) while doing the project?
-If so, how helpful were they?
-Do you think students could get full marks on this project with “vibe coding”?

 - If we were to add additional tasks, what concepts or assignments should we include?